diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/047_ai_driven_lead_scoring_and_enrichment.md

    c.
 Prompting the model to find additional public information about the lead and to calculate a qualification score based on all available information.
    d.
 Receiving the enriched data and the score from the model.
    e.
 Storing the enriched data and score in a CRM system.

+**Mathematical Justification:**
+Let a lead `L` be a vector of features.
+Let `P(convert | L)` be the probability that the lead will convert.
+A lead score `S(L)` should be monotonic with this probability.
+The initial lead `L_0` has few features.
+The system first applies an enrichment function `G_enrich(L_0) → L_1`, where `L_1` has more features.
+Then, an AI scoring function `G_score(L_1) → s` calculates the score.

+**Proof of Value:** The enrichment step increases the dimensionality of the feature vector, providing more information to the scoring function.
+The AI model `G_score` is trained on a vast dataset and learns a better approximation of `P(convert | L)` than simple, rule-based scoring systems.
+The value is proven by demonstrating that the set of leads where `s > threshold` has a significantly higher conversion rate than a randomly selected or manually prioritized set of leads, thus improving sales efficiency. `Q.E.D.`